-The problem of vehicle stabilization is likely to remain with us in spite of all optical inventions and will grow more acute rather than less.
+The problem of vehicle stabilization is likely to remain with us in spite of all optical inventions and will grow more acute rather than lando via Dividid Control Strana NRO APPROVED FOR RELEASE 17 September 201.1 less.
 Hence, there will be a continuing need for innovation and ingenuity in the development of vehicle stabilization techniques appropriate to the camera platform.
 Some degree of image stabilization (as contrasted with vehicle stabilization) may be possible in some of the new optical systems, including the hypothetical image-intensifier system just mentioned.